mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 // var personView = new PersonView({ model: person });
 {% endhighlight %}

-So in the above code we defined certain things.
+So in the above code, we defined certain things.

-*   initialize function that will called on PersonView initialization.
+*   initialize function that will call on PersonView initialization.
-*   render method that add the content in the view
+*   render method that adds the content in the view
 *   initialize function is calling render method which will add content in view.

 ## Fire up the console and fire these commands

-Lets head towards chrome console and execute these commands to see what we have.
+Let's head towards Chrome console and execute these commands to see what we have.

 {% highlight javascript %}